falcosecurity/falco-website/content/en/docs/reference/daemon/cli-arguments/cli-arguments.md

                                 schema format for the init configuration and a list of suggested open parameters.
                                 <plugin_name> can be the plugin's name or its configured 'library_path'.
   -p, --print <output_format>   Print (or replace) additional information in the rule's output.
-                                Use -pc or -pcontainer to append container details.
+                                Use -pc or -pcontainer to append container details to syscall events.
-                                Use -pk or -pkubernetes to add both container and Kubernetes details.
+                                Use -pk or -pkubernetes to add both container and Kubernetes details to syscall events.
                                 If using gVisor, choose -pcg or -pkg variants (or -pcontainer-gvisor and -pkubernetes-gvisor, respectively).
-                                If a rule's output contains %container.info, it will be replaced with the corresponding details.
+                                If a syscall rule's output contains %container.info, it will be replaced with the corresponding details.
                                 Otherwise, these details will be directly appended to the rule's output.
                                 Alternatively, use -p <output_format> for a custom format.
-In this case, the given <output_format> will be appended to the rule's output without any replacement.
+In this case, the given <output_format> will be appended to the rule's output without any replacement to all events, including plugin events.
   -P, --pidfile <pid_file>      Write PID to specified <pid_file> path.
 By default, no PID file is created. (default: "") -r <rules_file>               Rules file or directory to be loaded.
 This option can be passed multiple times.
 Falco defaults to the
                                 values in the configuration file when this option is not specified.